Original SafeWise safety & security research featured in:

 GPS tracker FAQ

-The up-front cost of GPS trackers ranges from about $19 for the Tracki to $200 or more for something like a kids smartwatch, where GPS tracking is just one of many features included in the device.
+The up-front cost of GPS trackers ranges from about $19 for the Tracki to $200 or more for something like a kids' smartwatch, where GPS tracking is just one of many features included in the device.

 Most GPS trackers require a monthly subscription.
-A subscription rate between $20 to $30 a month is typical for any kind of GPS device.
+A subscription rate between $20 and $30 a month is typical for any kind of GPS device.
 The most expensive subscription we’ve seen is around $70 a month for the Kanega Watch—a medical alert watch with GPS.

 No. GPS trackers need a SIM card to share location data via a cellular network.
 That’s what the subscription pays for—cellular network access, just like a phone.